autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 See ["Maximizing predictive performance" in the Quick Start Tutorial](tabular-quickstart.html#maximizing-predictive-performance).

-### Can I run TabularPrediction on Mac/Windows?
+### Can I run AutoGluon Tabular on Mac/Windows?

 Yes!
 The only functionality that may not work is hyperparameter tuning with the NN model (this should be resolved in the next MXNet update).

-### What machine is best for running TabularPrediction?
+### What machine is best for running AutoGluon Tabular?

 As an open-source library, AutoGluon can be run on any machine including your laptop.
-Currently the TabularPrediction module does not benefit much from GPUs, so CPU machines are fine (in contrast, TextPrediction/ImagePrediction/ObjectDetection do greatly benefit from GPUs).
-Most TabularPrediction issues arise due to lack of memory, so we recommend running on a machine with as much memory as possible.
-For example if using AWS instances for TabularPrediction: we recommend [M5 instances](https://aws.amazon.com/ec2/instance-types/m5/), where a **m5.24xlarge** machine should be able to handle most datasets.
+Currently the Tabular module does not benefit much from GPUs, so CPU machines are fine (in contrast, TextPrediction/ImagePrediction/ObjectDetection do greatly benefit from GPUs).
+Most Tabular issues arise due to lack of memory, so we recommend running on a machine with as much memory as possible.
+For example if using AWS instances for Tabular: we recommend [M5 instances](https://aws.amazon.com/ec2/instance-types/m5/), where a **m5.24xlarge** machine should be able to handle most datasets.

 ### How to resolve memory issues?